lnaumov/OceanCalculatorReleases/README.md

 # OceanCalculatorReleases
-Here you can find releases of the OceanCalc for Linux, Windows and MacOS
+Here you can find releases of OceanCalc for Linux, Windows, and macOS

 Dear users!
-Here you can download OceanCalc for all popular opearation systems:
+Here you can download OceanCalc for all popular operation systems:

 1. MacOS (tested on MacOS Catalina) - inside the MacOS folder;
 2. Windows (tested on Windows 10) - inside the Windows folder;